National Climate Report - June 2019

-- Northeast Region: (Information provided by the Northeast Regional Climate Center)
+Northeast Region (Information provided by the Northeast Regional Climate Center)

-- For more information, please go to the Northeast Regional Climate Center Home Page.
+- For more information, please visit the Northeast Regional Climate Center Home Page.

-- Midwest Region: (Information provided by the Midwest Regional Climate Center)
+Midwest Region (Information provided by the Midwest Regional Climate Center)

 - For further details on the weather and climate events in the Midwest, see the weekly and monthly reports at the Midwest Climate Watch page.